-A person may direct in writing the disposition of his or her remains and specify the funeral goods and services desired.
-Unless there is a written statement to the contrary that is signed and dated by the person, these directions may not be changed in any material way except as required by law.
+If you have made a decision regarding your final resting place and disposition, planning and documenting can spare your loved ones the anguish of making difficult decisions while grieving.
+A person may direct in writing the disposition of their remains and may specify the funeral goods and services desired.
+These directions may not be changed in any material way except as required by law.

-The law protects a person's choices after death, providing that:
+The law protects a person's choices after death2, providing that:

-- 1) The written directions are clear and complete; and - 2) Arrangements for payment of final services via trusts, insurance, commitments by others, or any other means have been made which precludes the payment of money by the survivors(s) who might otherwise have the right to control disposition. - Instead of giving written instructions, a person may give the right and duty of disposition to a PADD (if an active duty member of the U.S. Armed Forces) or to an agent under a power of attorney for health care or an advance health care directive.
-This agent will have the full right to act and control the decedent's disposition unless the power of attorney or an advance health care directive limits or removes that right or ceases upon death. - In the absence of written instructions, a PADD, an advance health care directive, or power of attorney for health care, the right and duty of disposition moves next to a surviving competent spouse or registered domestic partner.
-To be considered a registered domestic partner in California, a person must have filed a Declaration of Domestic Partnership with the Secretary of State under Family Law Code section 297. - In the absence of the above documents and people, the right and duty of disposition would fall to the surviving competent adult child or the majority of the surviving competent adult children, then the competent parent or parents, then the competent adult sibling or the majority of the surviving competent adult siblings, and then the competent adult or the majority of the surviving competent adults in the next degree of kinship, followed by conservator of person, conservator of estate, or public administrator.
+- 1) The written directions are clear and complete; and - 2) Arrangements for payment of final services via trusts, insurance, commitments by others, or any other means have been made which precludes the payment of money by the survivor(s) who might otherwise have the right to control disposition.

+In lieu of providing written instructions, a person may give the right and duty of disposition to a PADD (if an active-duty member of the U.S. armed forces) or to an agent under a power of attorney for health care or identified in an advance health care directive.
+This agent will have the full right to act and control the decedent's disposition unless the power of attorney or an advance health care directive limits or removes that right, or that right ceases upon death.

-In addition, the law governs issues such as the time in which family members must act, what happens if all members cannot be found or cannot agree on what to do, and who is responsible for the costs of disposition.
-Be sure to review and understand all the provisions of law when you are considering these choices.
-The applicable laws and regulations can be found on the Bureau's Web site at www.cfb.ca.gov.
+In the absence of written instructions, a PADD, an advance health care directive, or power of attorney for health care, the right and duty of disposition moves to the next person with the right to control disposition.
+In addition, the law governs issues such as the length of time family members must act, what happens if all members with the right to control disposition cannot be found or cannot agree on what to do, and who is responsible for the costs of disposition.

+2Reference: Health and Safety Code section 7100.1.

-(NOTE: Exceptions may apply in certain situations.
-You have the right to select a different person to make the decisions about your arrangements, if you wish.
-You may wish to consult with an attorney about including such instructions in your will or in another written document, such as a power of attorney for health care.
-Be sure to provide copies of your instructions to family members and keep your own copy in a place that can be easily accessed.)
+You have the right to select a person of your choice to make the decisions about your funeral arrangements and final disposition, if you wish.
+You may want to consult with an attorney about including such instructions in your will or in another written document, such as a power of attorney for health care.
+Most importantly, be sure to provide copies of your instructions to family members, loved ones, and keep your own copy in a place that can be easily accessed and, when applicable, provide it to the funeral establishment where you hold a preneed.